Trapped-Ion Quantum Simulation of Collective Neutrino Oscillations: Implementation of the time evolution operator

 \section{Implementation of the time evolution operator}

-In order to carry out a quantum simulation one always needs two ingredients: (1) a state encoding map and (2) a way to map operators into quantum gates.
-Due to the two-flavor approximation presented in Sec.~\ref{Sec2}, the flavor state of neutrinos can be directly encoded into a qubit according the map in Eq.~\eqref{encoding}.
-In the case of a digital quantum simulations the operator $ U(t) $ must then be decomposed into a sequence of quantum gates from a fixed set.
-In this way the initial state enconding the flavor state $ \ket {\Psi_0} $ is evolved under a sequence of unitary transformations overall implementing the real-time propagator.
-A projective measurement of the final state of the qubits eventually allows to extract flavor observables from the simulation.
-In the computational basis, the operator $ U (t) $ is represented by a $ 2 ^ N \times 2 ^ N $ unitary matrix which must be decomposed into the gate set provided by the machine, usually composed by single or 2-qubit elementary gates.
+In order to carry out a quantum simulation, one always needs two ingredients: (1) a state encoding map and (2) a way to map operators into quantum gates.
+Because of the two-flavor approximation presented in Sec.~\ref{Sec2}, the flavor state of neutrinos can be directly encoded into a qubit according to the map in Eq.~\eqref{encoding}.
+In the case of digital quantum simulations, the operator $ U(t) $ must then be decomposed into a sequence of quantum gates from a fixed set.
+In this way the initial state encoding the flavor state $ \ket {\Psi_0} $ is evolved under a sequence of unitary transformations, overall implementing the real-time propagator.
+A projective measurement of the final state of the qubits eventually allows us to extract flavor observables from the simulation.
+In the computational basis, the operator $ U (t) $ is represented by a $ 2 ^ N \times 2 ^ N $ unitary matrix which must be decomposed into the gate set provided by the machine, usually composed by single- or two-qubit elementary gates.
 One way to decompose this operator is to explicitly exploit the actual interaction of the physical system which occurs in pairs and which can therefore be implemented by considering only a pair of qubits at a time.
 The approach followed in Ref.~\cite{hall2021simulation} uses the exact pair propagator.
-This can be obtained in two steps, first one symmetrizes the 1-body term and expressing the total Hamiltonian as a sum of 2-body terms, namely:
+This can be obtained in two steps: First, one symmetrizes the one-body term and expresses the total Hamiltonian as a sum of two-body terms, namely,

-Then the total propagator can be approximated by a product of pair propagators:
+Then, the total propagator can be approximated by the product of pair propagators:

-The approximation introduces an error of order $ \mathcal {O} (t ^ 2) $ due to the non-commutativity of the symmetrized 2-body terms, namely $\comm{H_{ij}}{H_{ik}} \not = 0$.
-A first improvement of this implementation can be made considering that the entire 1-body and 2-body terms commute, namely $ \comm {H^{(1)}} {H^{(2)}} = 0 $ and therefore their separation does not introduce any errors:
+The approximation introduces an error of order $ \mathcal {O} (t ^ 2) $ due to the noncommutativity of the symmetrized two-body terms, namely, $\comm{H_{ij}}{H_{ik}} \not = 0$.
+A first improvement of this implementation can be made by considering that the entire one-body and two-body terms commute, namely, $ \comm {H^{(1)}} {H^{(2)}} = 0 $, and therefore their separation does not introduce any errors:

-Subsequently, the 2-body term alone can be efficiently implemented as a pair decomposition:
+Subsequently, the two-body term alone can be efficiently implemented as a pair decomposition: